kragen/yamemex/README.md

 - saving page titles
 - make blog view run a little bit faster
 - running when page starts loading, rather than when it finishes loading
+- adding date headers to the reverse-chronological view
+- a “public” checkbox to allow private annotations

 BUGS
 ----